open-feature/js-sdk/packages/client/README.md

   }

   status?: ProviderStatus | undefined;
-  events?: OpenFeatureEventEmitter | undefined; // implement with "new OpenFeatureEventEmitter()", and use "emit()" to emit events
+  events?: ProviderEventEmitter | undefined; // implement with "new OpenFeatureEventEmitter()", and use "emit()" to emit events

   initialize?(context?: EvaluationContext | undefined): Promise<void> {
     // code to initialize your provider